gptscript-ai/gptscript/docs/docs/02-examples/04-local-files.md

 ```

 ## Getting Started

 The rest of this guide will walk you through building and using a data processing assistant.
-We'll be explaining the how, what, and why along the way.

 First, let's get some sample data to work with.
 You can clone our repo with our sample data:

 ```
 git clone https://github.com/gptscript-ai/local-files-demo.git
 cd local-files-demo
 ```

 Next, open up a new gptscript file in your favorite editor.
-We'll call the file data-assistant.gpt.
+We'll call the file `data-assistant.gpt`.

 ```
 vim data-assistant.gpt
 ```

 All edits below are assumed to be in this file.

 ### Create the Assistant

-Put this in the gpt file:
+Add this to the file:

 ```
-Name: Your Data Processing Assitant
+Name: Data Processing Assitant
-Description: An asistant to help you with processing data found in files on your workstation.
-Helpful for querying spreadsheets, CSVs, JSON files, and pdfs.
+Description: An assistant to help you with processing data found in files on your workstation.
+Helpful for querying spreadsheets, CSVs, JSON files, and PDFs.
 Tools: github.com/gptscript-ai/structured-data-querier, github.com/gptscript-ai/pdf-reader
 Context: github.com/gptscript-ai/context/workspace
 Chat: true

 You are a helpful data processing assistant.
 Your goal is to help the user with data processing.
 Help the user accomplish their tasks using the tools you have.
-When the user starts this chat, just say hi, introduce yourself, and ask what you can help with.
+When the user starts this chat, say hi, introduce yourself, and ask what you can help with.
 ```

-This is actually the entirety of the script.
-We're packing a lot of power into just a handful of lines here.
-Let's talk through them.
+This is the entire script.
+Here's what each part does:

-**Name and Description** help the LLM understand the purpose of this tool.
+`Name and Description` help the LLM understand the purpose of this tool.
 You should always have meaningful names and descriptions.

-The **Tools: ...** stanza pulls two useful tools into this assistant.
+The `Tools: ...` line provides two useful tools to this assistant.

-The [structured-data-querier](https://github.com/gptscript-ai/structured-data-querier) makes it possible to query csv, xlsx, and json files as though they were SQL databases (using an application called [DuckDB](https://duckdb.org/)).
-This is extremely powerful when combined with the power of LLMs because it let's you ask natural language questions that the LLM can then translate to SQL.
+The [structured-data-querier](https://github.com/gptscript-ai/structured-data-querier) makes it possible to query CSV, XLSX, and JSON files as though they were SQL databases (using an application called [DuckDB](https://duckdb.org/)).
+This is extremely powerful when combined with the power of LLMs because it allows you to ask natural language questions that the LLM can then translate to SQL.

-The [pdf-reader](https://github.com/gptscript-ai/pdf-reader) isn't quite as exciting, but still useful.
-It parses and reads PDFs and returns the contents to the LLM.
+The [pdf-reader](https://github.com/gptscript-ai/pdf-reader) parses and reads PDFs and returns the contents to the LLM.
 This will put the entire contents in your chat context, so it's not appropriate for extremely large PDFs, but it's handy for smaller ones.

-**Context: github.com/gptscript-ai/context/workspace** introduces a context tool that makes this assistant "workspace" aware.
+`Context: github.com/gptscript-ai/context/workspace` introduces a [context tool](../03-tools/05-context.md) makes this assistant "workspace" aware.
 Its description reads:
 > Adds the workspace and tools needed to access the workspace to the current context

-That translates to telling the LLM what the workspace directory is and instructing it to use that directory for reading and writing files.
+Basically, this context tool tells the LLM what the workspace directory is and instructs it to use that directory for reading and writing files.
 As we saw above, you can specify a workspace like this:

 ```
 gptscript --workspace=/Your/path/here ...
 ```

 If you don't specify one, a temporary directory will be created and used for the workspace.

-This context also shares the `sys.read`, `sys.write`, and `sys.ls` built-in tools with the assistant so that it automatically has access to them.
+This context tool also shares the `sys.read`, `sys.write`, and `sys.ls` built-in tools with the assistant.

-Next we have **Chat: true**, which you've seen if you looked at any of our other guides.
+Next we have `Chat: true`.
 This makes the current tool "chat-able".
-We refer to chatable tools as agents or assistants.
+We refer to chat-able tools as agents or assistants.

 Finally, we have the prompt:

 > You are a helpful data processing assistant.
-Your goal is to help the user with data processing tasks.
-Help the user accomplish their tasks using the tools you have.
-When the user starts this chat, just say hi, introduce yourself, and ask what you can help with.
+Your goal is to help the user with data processing.
+> Help the user accomplish their tasks using the tools you have.
+> When the user starts this chat, say hi, introduce yourself, and ask what you can help with.

 ## Using the Assistant

-Once again, that's all there is to this assistant.
-You can start using it by specifying your own workspace or using our sample-data directory as the workspace.
-Assuming you're using our sample data and have followed these instructions, here's how you launch it:
+When you run the assistant, you can specify your own workspace folder or our sample data directory
+Assuming you're using our sample data and have followed these instructions, here's how you run it:

 ```
 gptscript --workspace=./sample-data data-assistant.gpt
 ```